 Beyond the Classroom: Service Learning

 During your time at the University of South Carolina School of Medicine you'll have a number of opportunities to engage in service learning.
-Current opportunities include providing respite care for families raising a child with a disability, visiting an early intervention program and making visits to several community support groups, to name of few.
+Current opportunities include providing respite care for families raising a child with a disability, visiting an early intervention program and making visits to several community support groups, to name a few.
 You will build family connections through home visits and attend a statewide family conference focused on support for individuals with disabilities.
 By participating in our community engagement initiatives, you improve your communications skills by writing educational blogs, attending awareness events and speaking to lay groups about how genetics and genomics impacts all of our lives.

 Through collaboration with Family Connection and other community organizations, you will have the opportunity to interact with